Photos of Famous Artists When They Were Kids

-Sometimes it is hard to remember that famous artists were also children at one time, just like all of us.
-We have selected six of them for you to see how cute they were and to learn a little bit more about their lives!
+Sometimes it is hard to remember that famous artists were also children once, just like all of us.
+We have selected six of them so you see how cute they were and learn a little bit more about their lives!

 1. Pablo Picasso

 It should be noted that Picasso started to draw with his father at a young age.
 In 1888, at the age of seven, he painted his first oil painting: Port of Malaga.
-Then, at the age of sixteen, he was admitted to Madrid’s Real Academia de Bellas Artes!
-If you would like to learn more about his works made when he was young read “10 Early Picasso Works You Should Know”.
+Then, at the age of 16, he was admitted to Madrid’s Real Academia de Bellas Artes!

 Picasso started his long and varied career when he moved to Paris in 1900.
 He created a huge variety of paintings and sculptures.
-He is most well known because of cubism, but he also had different periods before this which influenced and developed his studies around analytic and synthetic cubism.
+He is most well known for Cubism, but he also had different artistic periods which influenced and developed his studies around analytic and synthetic Cubism.
 These include the color periods (Blue and Rose), African art, and Primitivism.

 2. Tarsila do Amaral